-The Edmonton Eskimo Football Club is proud to have the support of their mascots both on and off the field.
+The Edmonton Eskimos are proud to have the support of their mascots both on and off the field.
 Nanook and Punter participate in events around Edmonton and area each year and love to be a part of the action.
 Look for them on the sidelines cheering on the guys in Green and Gold at every Eskimos home game.

 Position: Mascot (#1 Fan / CFL Tough Guy) – Import